zed-ex/CTD-1D-Documentation-Site/docs/signup.md

 ```

 ### tk.Button(param_&_values).place(positioning_params)
-'self.submit_btn': This interface calls the method 'dbUpload()' upon being pressed to upload the user's score and username to the database.
+`self.submit_btn`: This interface calls the method `dbUpload()` upon being pressed to upload the user's score and username to the database.
 It is immediately disabled upon submission of the entry to prevent users from submitting multiple scores with the same/different username.

-'self.next_btn': This interface calls the method 'show_scores()' upon being pressed to transition to the next UI window.
+`self.next_btn`: This interface calls the method `show_scores()` upon being pressed to transition to the next UI window.
 ``` py
     ### Submit Btn
     self.submit_btn = tk.Button(